cogini/elixir-deploy-template/README.md

 1. Set up the web server, running Linux.
 2. Set up a build server matching the architecture of the web server.
-   This can be the same as the web server or different.
+   This can be the same as the web server.
 3. Check out code on the build server from git and build a release.
 4. Deploy the release to the web server.

 The actual work of checking out and deploying is handled by simple shell scripts which you run on the build server or from from your dev machine via ssh, e.g.:

 ```shell
 # Check out latest code and build release on server